Noah Centineo Says Goodbye To Peter Kavinsky Following Netflix's Surprise

 “We’ve been working really hard for months!”
 Condor added.
 “It’s been such a journey, and you guys being with us has made everything just awesome.”

 Though we don’t yet have a release date for the last film in the trilogy, P.S.
-I Still Love You will be available to stream 12th February 2020, so get your milkshakes — or kombucha — ready.
-“I hope you all love these last instalments as much as we do,” said Centineo.
+I Still Love You will be available to stream February 12, 2020, so get your milkshakes — or kombucha — ready.
+“I hope you all love these last installments as much as we do,” said Centineo.

 Advertisement